 We are Here to Help

-Consultations are available via an online video telehealth platform or in person at one of the offices in Los Angeles, Orange County or San Diego.
+Appointments are available via an online video telehealth platform or in person at one of the offices in Los Angeles, Orange County or San Diego.
 Why should you choose us?
 Read here

 1.)
 Cimador, M, Di Pace, M., Peritore, M., Sergio, M., Castagnetti, M., De Grazia, E. “The role of Doppler ultrasonography in determining the proper surgical approach to the management of varicocele in children and adolescents.”
 (2006).
 BJU Int.
 97(6):p.
 1291-1297.